 The law mandates the at-fault drivers to compensate the victim for property damages/loss and the cost of car repairs.

 If you or your loved ones are victims of a texting and driving accident, you can rely on us for legal assistance.
-At Calhoun, Meredith, and Sims PLLC, our personal injury lawyers believe that you deserve the maximum compensation possible and nothing less.
+At Calhoun Meredith PLLC, our personal injury lawyers believe that you deserve the maximum compensation possible and nothing less.
 Our sole aim is to make that happen.
 Let's get started.
 Schedule a consultation with us today.